PiyushMB00/PIYUCESH/README.md

 # PIYUCESH
-A new Programming based on Python but even simpler than python
+A new Programming Language based on Python but even simpler than python